 MHK, RP, MD, RMA, TT, PVVP and CRL designed the experiments.
 MHK collected the data and the data was analyzed by MHK and MD.
 MHK and RP drafted the manuscript and it was corrected by MD, RMA, TT, PVVP and CRL.
 All authors read and approved the final manuscript.

 Electronic supplementary material

 Additional file 2: Table S1: Mean square and significance levels for agronomic and drought related traits in sorghum exotic germplasm and adapted lines.
-Table S2.
 Mean squares and significance levels (p) from ANOVA for lesion length and grain yield related to Fusarium stalk rot and charcoal rot in sorghum exotic germplasm and adapted lines.
 Table S3.
 Mean performance of genotypes for physiological traits and grain yield under dryland and irrigated environments.
 (JPEG 37 KB)

 About this article

 Cite this article

 Kapanigowda, M.H., Perumal, R., Djanaguiraman, M. et al. Genotypic variation in sorghum [Sorghum bicolor (L.) Moench] exotic germplasm collections for drought and disease tolerance.
 SpringerPlus 2, 650 (2013). https://doi.org/10.1186/2193-1801-2-650